Palace of the Parliament / Contrasting architecture / Ceausescu dictator’s regime

 Food and drinks

-What you can expect
+What to expect

 Three decades have passed since the demise of communism and of its most prolific symbol in Romania: Nicolae Ceausescu.
-In spite of the tremendous growth Romania has experienced ever since, the remnants of this regime are still noticeable.

 That is why most aspects of everyday life were transformed by communism: from the political class to public health care to the urban architecture.